Evictions in 2023

 In Colorado, any possessions left behind are considered abandoned.
 The landlord can immediately dispose of the property.

-An eviction can take anywhere from seven to 107 days to complete in Colorado depending on the complexities of the case and the need for a second hearing.
-Typically, the entire eviction process takes between 45-60 days.
+In Colorado, an eviction can take anywhere from seven to 107 days to complete, depending on the complexities of the case and the need for a second hearing.
+Typically, the entire process takes between 45 and 60 days.

 Within one business day of filing a complaint, the landlord must mail copies of the complaint summons and answer (with all exhibits) to the tenant by first-class mail.
 Additionally, personal service must be made on the tenants of the summons, complaint (with exhibits), and answer.
 The court clerk will then schedule an initial hearing seven to 14 days after the initial complaint filing.